zsolt-github/Demo-Project-Jenkins/README.md

-# DEMO Project
+# TERRAFORM - Azure resources

-This GitHub repo contains my first demo project.
-This project uses Terraform to build resources in the Azure cloud.
+This GitHub repo contains Terraform config files to build Azure resources needed to run a Jenkins server so I can learn and practice.

 >Note: This is not meant for production!!!